The Three Ways to Buy Car Insurance

 Is it more expensive to use a car insurance broker?

 No — in most cases, using an independent broker does not add to your premium.
-Brokers earn commissions that are paid by the insurance carrier and built into the policy pricing, whether you use an agent or not.
+Brokers earn commissions paid by the insurance carrier, built into the policy price regardless of whether you use an agent or buy direct.
+For personal auto insurance, commission rates typically run 10–15% on new business and are embedded in the pricing structure across all sales channels.
 Some brokers charge a small service fee for complex policies, but for standard auto insurance, you typically pay the same price or less.

 What is the difference between a captive agent and an independent agent?

 A captive agent works exclusively for one insurance company (like State Farm or Allstate) and can only offer that company's products.
-An independent agent or broker represents multiple carriers, allowing them to compare quotes and find the most competitive rate for your specific situation.
+An independent agent or broker represents multiple carriers — often 10 to 30 or more — allowing them to compare quotes and find the most competitive rate for your specific situation.
 If a captive agent's company has high rates for your profile, they have no alternative to offer you.
+See our full breakdown on captive vs. independent agents for a deeper look.

 Can a broker help me if I have a bad driving record?

 Yes — this is actually one of the strongest use cases for an independent broker.
 High-risk drivers (those with accidents, DUIs, or multiple violations) may not qualify for preferred rates at major direct insurers.
-Brokers have access to specialty and non-standard carriers that serve high-risk drivers, often at better prices than what's available online.
+Brokers have access to specialty and non-standard carriers that serve high-risk drivers, often at better prices than what's available through direct online channels.
+An experienced broker can also advise on how to gradually improve your insurability over time.

 Do online car insurance companies offer better discounts?

 Not necessarily.
-While some direct carriers advertise online purchase discounts, independent agents also have full access to every discount a carrier offers — including bundling, good driver, good student, low mileage, and more.
-In fact, a broker who knows the right questions to ask may uncover discounts you'd miss when filling out an online form by yourself.
+While some direct carriers advertise telematics programs offering up to 40% off for safe driving, independent agents also have full access to every discount a carrier offers — including bundling, good driver, good student, low mileage, and secure parking discounts.
+Research shows drivers overpay by $200–$800 annually by not claiming all eligible discounts.
+A broker who asks the right questions can often uncover savings that you'd easily miss when quickly filling out an online form.

 When should I use a broker instead of buying car insurance directly?

 Consider a broker if you have a complex situation: multiple drivers, vehicles, or policies to bundle; a less-than-perfect driving history; or if you simply want expert guidance and a claims advocate.
-If you're a single driver with a clean record and comfortable doing your own research, buying direct online is a perfectly solid option — just make sure to compare quotes from at least three carriers first.
+If you're a single driver with a clean record who is comfortable doing your own research, buying direct online is a solid option — especially if you enroll in a telematics program.
+Either way, make sure to compare quotes from at least three carriers using our complete car insurance shopping guide before deciding.